 So, for a 100 m² house, the thermal power required would be : 100 m² * 85 W/m² = 8500 W or 8.5 kW.
 A system capable of producing 8.5 kilowatts of thermal power would therefore be needed to heat this house properly.

-This is a simplistic estimate, as the actual heat output required depends on the house's insulation, the number and type of windows, the house's orientation, the local climate, etc. Only a qualified professional will be able to accurately assess your home's thermal requirements.
+This is a simplistic estimate, as the actual heat output required depends on the insulation of the house, the number and type of windows, the orientation of the house, the local climate, etc. Only a qualified professional will be able to accurately assess your home's thermal requirements.
 Only a qualified professional will be able to accurately assess your home's thermal requirements.

 Underfloor heating, an attractive alternative to radiators

-Unlike radiators, which radiate heat at a single point, underfloor heating systems distribute heat evenly throughout the room, thanks to hot water circuits built into the floor.
+Unlike radiators, which distribute heat at a single point, underfloor heating systems distribute heat evenly throughout the room, thanks to hot water circuits built into the floor.

 In concrete terms, the heat pump heats the water and transports it to these circuits in the ground.
 The hot water then circulates through the tubes, distributing the heat evenly and more pleasantly throughout the room.
 The water temperature in underfloor heating systems is generally lower than that used for radiators, often around 30 - 40°C, which is ideal for heat pump efficiency.